kiiproject/kii/docs/source/architecture.rst

 Here is a quick overview of kii architecture, so you can quickly understand what are kii built-in components and their role.

-Kii functionalities are splitted accross several Python packages, called apps.
+Kii functionalities are splitted accross several Python packages, called :term:`apps <app>`.
 They are indeed regular django apps.

 Kii apps references
 *******************